jemurphyuk/docker-pre-assignment-training/README.md

   - ``docker container prune`` is also available to achieve same results as above in new docker builds
 - ``docker port [CONTAINER]`` - view running ports
 - ``docker images`` - list of images available locally

+## Using VirtualBox and Vagrant to avoid need for 10 Pro and Hyper-V